DataDog/documentation/content/en/cloudcraft/getting-started/connect-amazon-eks-cluster-with-cloudcraft.md

 {{< img src="cloudcraft/getting-started/connect-amazon-eks-cluster-with-cloudcraft/enable-cluster-scanning.png" alt="Interactive Cloudcraft diagram showing an AWS EKS cluster with enable cluster scanning button highlighted." responsive="true" style="width:100%;">}}

-The next screen will provide step-by-step instructions, so open a terminal window and proceed.
+The next screen provides step-by-step commands to run in Terminal.

 As the Amazon EKS cluster creator or user with admin access, open the aws-auth ConfigMap file with `kubectl`.